 Where do I start?

-Review your internal communication processes between marketing and sales.
-Make sure you have the same goals, objectives and strategies in mind.
-It’s also a good opportunity to see if you’re using the same language in market.
+- Review your internal communication processes between marketing and sales.
+Make sure you have the same goals, objectives, and strategies in mind.
+It’s also a good opportunity to see if you’re using the same language in the market.

 CHALLENGE: To get on the lead scoring path, we challenge you to action these three steps in the next 14 days.
 Share your experiences with us on your Facebook business page and tag us in your post @jobsoutsourced.